BillJr99/Ursinus-CS377/_pages/Activities/activity-nosqldatamodels.md

 ### Columnar Data Model
 The columnar data model stores data in columns rather than rows, promoting efficient storage and retrieval.
 It is often used for analytical workloads that involve aggregations and complex queries.
 Columnar databases excel in scenarios where a subset of columns is frequently accessed or when dealing with large volumes of data.

 Apache Cassandra is a popular columnar database.
-Kumar et al. [^3^] present a detailed analysis of Cassandra's columnar data model and various optimization techniques in their research paper.
-Cassandra allows for distributed data storage and automatic data replication across multiple nodes.
 Below is an example of using the Cassandra Python driver to create a table and insert data:

 ```python
 from cassandra.cluster import Cluster